debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 ### Predicting the ISL champions

 That's what there is to PCA.
-It identifies correlations among the columns of the data (if any) and reduces the number of columns needed to describe the major patterns in the data.
-In our case, we have reduced the 5D ISL data to a more manageable 2D data.
+It identifies correlations among the columns of the dataset (if any) and reduces the number of columns needed to describe the major patterns in the data.
+In our case, we have reduced the 5D ISL dataset to a more manageable 2D dataset.
 But do the first two PCs have any predictive ability?
 Can they predict who the champions were, and who finished at the bottom?

 The short answer is: not necessarily.
 PCA doesn't know how the league committee ranks the teams.